-With proper onsite security we can protect and enhance an established, well-developed golf course, we can maintain the growth of tourism in the local area, and not least of all, we can employ local people.
+With proper onsite security we can protect and enhance an established, well-developed golf course, we can maintain the growth of tourism in the local area, our café will offer a great destination for the able-bodied and disabled community of Moray, and not least of all, we can resume the employment of local people.
 We wish to sustain an exceptional tourist destination in Moray, and we are confident that we can do so with the support of Moray Council.

-Mr & Mrs Burnett 11 July 2016
+Mr & Mrs Burnett 13 December 2016